wardopdem/wpers/readme.md

         M-x wpers-mode

-Call command `wpers-overlay-visible` for toggle visibility of overlay
+Call command `wpers-overlay-visible` (or customise `wpers-pspace`') for toggle visibility of overlay

         M-x wpers-overlay-visible

+Customize the `wpers-ovr-killing-funs` to define which functions reset the vertical position of the cursor (column).

+# Mode constants